-- B. Except as otherwise provided in this section chapter and subject to exceptions for parked vehicles, every vehicle upon a highway within this state at shall properly display lamps and illuminating devices as required by law: - 1.
-At any time from a one-half (1/2) hour after sunset to a one-half (1/2) hour before sunrise, also referred to in this chapter as "nighttime"; and at - 2.
+B. Except as otherwise provided in this section chapter and subject to exceptions for parked vehicles, every vehicle upon a highway within this state at shall properly display all lamps and illuminating devices as required by law:

+- $\underline{1.}$ At any time from a \underline{one} -half hour after sunset to a \underline{one} -half hour before sunrise, also referred to in this chapter as nighttime; and at - 2.
 At any other time when, due to insufficient light or unfavorable atmospheric conditions, persons and vehicles on the highway are not clearly discernible at a distance of five hundred (500) one thousand (1,000) feet ahead shall display lighted lamps and illuminating devices as hereinafter respectively required for different classes of vehicles, subject to exceptions with respect to parked vehicles.
-Every motorcycle and every motor-driven cycle upon a highway within this state, except motorcycles and motor-driven cycles used in official law enforcement capacities, shall display lighted lamps and illuminating devices at all times. - C. The use and display of any neon lamp or neon light on or showing to the exterior of any vehicle in place of or in addition to any lighting requirement in this chapter while such vehicle is being operated on the highways of this state is expressly prohibited. - D. All lamps required by this chapter shall display a steady light except as otherwise prescribed by this chapter.
-Any required individual lamp may be combined or incorporated with any other required individual lamp if the combined or incorporated lamps meet all of the individual lighting requirements of this chapter for each individual lamp contained therein.

-E. No lamp, other than a headlamp, displayed on any vehicle shall project a glaring light; provided, every headlamp shall comply with Section 12-222 of this title.
+Every motorcycle and every motor-driven cycle upon a highway within this state, except motorcycles and motor-driven cycles used in official law enforcement capacities, shall display lighted lamps and illuminating devices at all times or less. - C. All lamps required by this chapter shall display a steady light except as otherwise prescribed by this chapter.
+Any required individual lamp may be combined or incorporated with any other required individual lamp if the combined or incorporated lamps meet all of the individual lighting requirements of this chapter for each individual lamp contained therein. - D. No lamp, other than a headlamp, displayed on any vehicle shall project a glaring light; provided, every headlamp shall comply with Section 12-222 of this title. - SECTION 21.

-SECTION 21.
 AMENDATORY 47 O.S.
 2001, Section 12-202, is amended to read as follows: